 Two-time Emmy Award winning producer, Tanya Green, has been working in the animated arena for over 15 years.
 In that time, she has overseen and managed many projects from development to final delivery for broadcasters and streaming services all over the world.
-Tanya fell in love with animation while working on the series Atomic Betty at Breakthrough Films and, following her passion, managed a variety of series at the company until moving to head up production at 9 Story Media Group.
-During her tenure at 9 Story, she rose to VP.
+Tanya fell in love with animation while working on the Atomic Betty and managing other series at Breakthrough Films.
 As VP Production at Brown Bag Films (a 9 Story Company), she produced hundreds of hours of animated television including both the Emmy Award winning preschool series Peg + Cat and Daniel Tiger’s Neighbourhood for PBS, as well as rebooting such legacy properties as The Magic School Bus Rides Again for Netflix.
 In her current role as Head of Preschool for Mainframe Studios, she develops and produces content for the young and young at heart audiences.
 Before becoming smitten with animation, Tanya worked on a number of performing arts projects, dramatic series, feature films and documentaries for various broadcasters in Canada.
-Her experience includes everything from carrying camera equipment to production managing crews overseas – all in the name of creating stimulating and engaging television for children and adults the world over.

 Born in Seoul, Korea, Gloria Ui Young Kim is an alumni of the University of Toronto, the Canadian Film Centre’s Director’s Lab, and TIFF Talent Lab.
 She wrote, directed, and produced her latest short, Flamenco, for CBC (2015) and won the 2017 Corus Fearless Female Filmmaker Award.
 Gloria has won numerous Golds for her commercial work at the Cannes Lions, Bessies, the Marketing Awards, One Club, ADCC, and has had over a million views online.
 She recently directed two episodes of Sinking Ship’s Dino Dana (TVO, Amazon); two episodes for Riverbanks’ When I Grow Up (TVO) and 7 episodes of BGM’s It’s My Party (TVO).
 Gloria is now working on two features: Deception, a thriller (WIFTV Genre Competition); and Queen of the Morning Calm, a redemption story (WIDC Feature Film Award).
 Gloria was chosen by Women in View as one of the 2017 Five in Focus and is a Creative Lead for Lunch agency.